OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Webacy/webacy.md

 ### Address trust and safety

 - Assess the safety of interacting with a given address (any address: EOA, smart contract, token, etc.).
-Screen for blacklists, sanctioned addresses, malicious behavior, and other potential flags
+Screen for blocklists, sanctioned addresses, malicious behavior, and other potential flags

 - Analyze smart contract code in real-time